sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/ShuHaRi.md

 title = "Shu Ha Ri"
 subtitle = "Imitation.
 Understanding.
-Emulsion." author = "Stijn Dejongh" description = "a Japanese martial arts concept that describes the stages of learning on the path to mastery." categories = [
+Emulsion." author = "Stijn Dejongh" description = "a Japanese martial arts concept that outlines the progression of learning from strict adherence to innovation and ultimately, mastery." summary="""
+Explore the concept of Shu Ha Ri, a Japanese martial arts principle applied in various disciplines to describe the stages of learning and mastery.
+Learn how strict adherence, innovation, and transcendence can guide skill development from novice to expert.
+"""
+categories = [
     "learning",
 ]
 tags = [
-    "growth", "mastery", "skill levels"
+    "growth", "mastery", "skill levels", "incrementalism" ] uuid="a49f917b-c560-462a-ac38-46515f6f62d0" aliases=["a49f917b-c560-462a-ac38-46515f6f62d0"]
-]
-uuid="a49f917b-c560-462a-ac38-46515f6f62d0"
-aliases=["a49f917b-c560-462a-ac38-46515f6f62d0"]